 How to Master Your Trading Psychology Skills in 7 Steps

-Maybe you don’t feel ready to throw your hard-earned cheddar in the pot just yet?
-Set up a paper or ‘play money’ trading account.
-You can practice real-time trades while minimizing the stress and emotion you’d feel if you’d invested real money.
+Maybe you don’t feel ready to throw in your hard-earned cash just yet.
+Set up a paper trading account.
+You can practice real-time trades without all the stress and emotion that comes when real money’s involved.

-If you’re new to trading, a paper trading account can help you adjust to the trading software and the process of reviewing and executing trades.
-Use it to practice using limit orders and stop losses and generally learn how to manage your risk.
+If you’re new to trading, a paper trading account can help you learn the trading software and the process of reviewing and executing trades.
+Use it to practice using limit orders and stop losses.
+Learn how to manage your risk.

-Before you jump into day trading, practice with paper trading for a few weeks or even months.
-Be sure to keep a detailed record of your trading performance over time.
+Practice paper trading for a few weeks or months.
+Keep detailed records of your trading performance over time.
 You’ll need to account for other factors, too.
-Are you in a bull market or bear market?
+Are you in a bull market or a bear market?
 When and if the market changes, your strategies may no longer work.

-By the way, paper trading isn’t just for beginners; it’s a handy tool to return to as your skills change and grow.
-Use it to try an increased trading risk or strategies you’re just not ready to bet real money on.
+By the way, paper trading isn’t just for beginners.
+It’s a handy tool to return to as your skills change and grow.
+Use it to try a riskier trade or a strategy you’re not ready to bet real money on.

-#2 Assume Your First Losses as a Fee of Learning
+#2 Assume Your First Losses as a Fee for Learning

-There’s nothing quite like jumping into a live account — not even after months of practice.
+There’s nothing quite like jumping into a live account — even after months of practice.

 It’s just … different.
 Now there’s real money involved.
 A stock simulator can only do so much, after all.

-Or you might hold on to a position too long out of greed — hoping to squeeze out just a little more.
-And you’ll ignore every red flag, like a major slowdown in momentum.
-That’s just the school of hard knocks.
-Most traders go through it.
-You’re not alone and, no, there’s nothing wrong with you.
+Or you might hold on to a position too long out of greed — hoping to squeeze out a little more.
+And you’ll ignore every red flag.
+All traders go through it.

 #3 Observe the Habits of Successful Traders